ponmanivasahan/Gaming/README.md

+# FlavorTown Games

+This is a small browser games website built with vanilla HTML, CSS, and JavaScript.
+It currently includes two separate games: a Samurai Fighter battle game and a Candy Crush style match game.

+## Games

+- Samurai Fighter: Battle Arena
+- Candy Crush

-# Samurai Fighter: Battle Arena
+## Samurai Fighter: Battle Arena

 Please everyone, this is an interesting game.
 I have put a lot of effort into this project, and it would make me really happy if you love  this game and support it.